-This quarter, we’re looking at self-employed retirement plans.
+For self-employed individuals, there is no shortage of options when selecting a retirement account to pair with the business.
 We’ve discussed characteristics and pros and cons of Traditional and Roth IRAs, the SEP IRA, and the SIMPLE IRA.
-Today, we’re discussing the characteristics of the Individual 401(k), also known as the Solo 401(K), and what it can offer to self-employed business owners.
+In this article, we’re discussing the characteristics of the Individual 401(k), also known as the Solo 401(k), and what it can offer to self-employed business owners.

-Between employer and employee contributions, either in a traditional or Roth portion of the plan, participants may be able to contribute up to the maximum of $61,000 (2022) plus catch-up contribution of $6,500 at age 50 and older.
-So participants of the Solo 401(K) can save quickly and aggressively.
+Between employer and employee contributions, either in a traditional or Roth portion of the plan, participants may be able to contribute up to the maximum of $66,000 (2023) or $69,000 (2024) plus catch-up contribution of $7,500 at age 50 and older.
+So participants of the Solo 401(k) can save quickly and aggressively.

 If you have another job that offers an employer-sponsored 401(k), you are allowed to contribute to both plans as employee, but contributions are cumulative between both plans.
 Employer contributions, on the other hand, are based on plans, so unrelated employers can contribute the maximum amount to each plan.
 We advise you talk to your tax professional to confirm your eligibility.